vitu1234/oai-packages/README.md

 ```
 </details>

-In five mins you will see upf instances in `oai-core` namespace in edge01 cluster respectively.
+In few mins you will see upf instances in `oai-core` namespace in edge01 cluster respectively.

 ```bash
 kubectl get pods -n oai-core --context edge01-admin@edge01